cfmrp/mtool/README.md

 ```
 ./main.py --id 20012005 --text data/sample/wsj.txt --read dm --write dot data/sample/psd/wsj.sdp 20012005.dot
 ```
-For increased visibility, the `--strings` option can replace character-based anchors with the corresponding sub-string from the `input` field of the graph (currently only for the DOT output format), e.g.
+For increased readability, the `--strings` option can replace character-based anchors with the corresponding sub-string from the `input` field of the graph (currently only for the DOT output format), e.g.
 ```